Objective: Completely eliminate the opposing team

 4) When not playing, each team must supply two players to serve as referees for the games in progress.

-5) Players can only be eliminated by hits, catches, or boundary violations.
+5) Players can be eliminated by hits, catches, and boundary violations.

-6) A valid throw is defined as the following: Propelling or casting a ball held in the hand of the thrower, toward an opponent.
-(Note: kicking or spiking the ball is not considered a valid throw, but will count if caught by an opponent).
+6) A valid throw is defined as the following: Propelling or casting a ball held in the hand of the thrower, toward an opponent. (note: kicking, scooping, or spiking a ball is not considered a valid throw, but will count as a catch if caught by an opponent).

 7) A hit will not count if the ball was called a ‘deadball’ before it was thrown.